 Wouldn't it be nice if we could make ourselves pure simply by eating the right things?
-Granted, it is hard to eat the right things.
+Granted, it sometimes is hard to eat the right things.
 But it's a lot harder for most of us to say and do the right things.

 Holy God, forgive me for wanting a cheap, quick fix to the problems of my heart's purity.
 I want you to redeem my heart.
 So I commit today to avoid what can pollute, putrefy, and poison my heart toward you and your children, and I ask for the power of the Spirit to help me with this commitment.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.